Timetastic/slate/source/index.html.md

 **override** | Bool | No | If set, any department max-off limits are ignored when making the booking.
 Defaults to false.
 **overrideLockedDays** | Bool | No | If set, locked dates are ignored when making the booking.
 Defaults to false.
 **bookAsRequestee** | Bool | No | If set, the request is made as though it were being made by the requestee, instead of the admin user associated with the API key.
 Use this to ensure the **normal** approvial process happens.
 Defaults to false.

+<aside class="warnging">Getting a <strong>415</strong> response code?
+It's probably that you're not setting the holiday request properly.
+Check that it's set as JSON in the body of the request, and make sure you set a request header <strong>Content-Type</strong> set to <strong>application/json</strong></aside>

 ### Holiday Request Response